 This pendant is a combination of the Koru and the Hei Matau/hook design.
-It is 50mm tall and 34mm wide.
+It is 51mm tall and 36mm wide.
 The Koru spirals outward on one side and is more smooth on the back.

 The Koru is carved from pounamu we have collected from the Marsden Valley in the Paroa area just outside of Greymouth on the West Coast of the South Island.

-The Koru has a waxed nylon cord so the pendant can be worn ALL the time - even in any water.
+The Koru has an extremely strong, waxed nylon cord so the pendant can be worn ALL the time - even in any water.
 The cord is adjustable by pinching the special knots between your thumb and finger and pulling.